jvmls/RPG-notes/Strahd aos Sabados.md

 <img src="https://media.discordapp.net/attachments/1081637796281847888/1269476878746517504/Bartron.jpeg?ex=66b033f9&is=66aee279&hm=8d9dce3b72d1de145d78ddb8928e64f7113ce1856d10bc3a8b117bf296e4f1d2&=&format=webp&width=492&height=661" alt="Bartron" width="150" style="border-radius:50%; float:left; margin-right:15px;">

+- Only one more guy that was hired
 - Infected

   - Find a way to cure him from the zombie bite
+  - Found the house

+    - Family name is Dust
+    - killed a guy
+    - Gustav, Elizabeh and children
+    - kids asks for help in killing the demon

-- Must find the place to bury the body of his brother
+- Must find the place to bury the body of Guldri's brother.
   - Finish the quest that was given to you in Phandalin (30g reward each)
   <div style="clear:both;"></div>